conda-incubator/conda-store/docusaurus-docs/conda-store/references/configuration-options.md

 `CondaStore.post_update_environment_build_hook` is an optional configurable to allow for custom behavior that will run after an environment's current build changes.

+`CondaStore.lock_backend` is the name of the default lock plugin to use when locking a conda environment.
+By default, conda-store uses [conda-lock](https://github.com/conda/conda-lock).

 ### `conda_store_server.storage.S3Storage`

 conda-store uses [minio-py](https://github.com/minio/minio-py) as a